"*" indicates required fields

 When you book your initial appointment for an assessment, you will be asked to discontinue wearing contact lenses before your consultation.
 Contact lenses can alter the shape of the cornea, and it may take a few weeks for your corneas to resume their natural shape.
 It’s important that your ophthalmologist can evaluate the true shape of your cornea, in order to offer you the best possible vision solution.

-Although you will be told the exact amount of time to go ‘contact-less’ at the time of booking your appointment, the US Federal Drug Administration (FDA) offers the following recommendations on their website:
+Although you will be advised of the exact amount of time to go ‘contact-less’ at the time of booking your appointment, the following is a general guide:

 Should you proceed with laser eye surgery, your corneas will need to be their natural shape at the time of the procedure.
 This period could be up to four weeks depending on the type of contact lenses you normally wear.
 You will be given instructions upon booking your laser eye surgery procedure.

-One common reason a person considers laser eye surgery is when, after wearing contact lenses for a number of years, they increasingly find that their eyes dry out throughout the day, or they experience increasing levels of discomfort.
-Some even find that continual wear of contact lenses can cause corneal abrasions, infections or corneal ulcers.
+A common reason for considering laser eye surgery is when, after wearing contact lenses for a number of years, you start noticing your eyes dry out throughout the day, or you experience increasing levels of discomfort.
+Some people even find that continual wear of contact lenses can cause corneal abrasions, infections or corneal ulcers.

-Often, simply changing the type of contact lens (as advised by your optometrist) will alleviate a problem.
-However, if the problem is ongoing, many people look to a vision correction procedure such as laser eye surgery.
+Often, simply changing the type of contact lens (as advised by your optometrist) will alleviate the problem.
+However, if the problem is ongoing, you may need to consider wearing glasses or choosing a vision correction procedure such as laser eye surgery.

-If you have any questions regarding wearing contact lenses and laser eye surgery, an ophthalmologist is best qualified to answer your questions.
-For more information on laser eye surgery, click here.
+If you have any questions regarding wearing contact lenses and laser eye surgery, give us a call on 1800 1 LASER.